rtmigo/kitest_py/README.md

 Tool for testing Kotlin libraries.
 I use it to test my own code.
-I don't recommend it :)

 The library is intentionally written in Python (although it tests Java).
 This way we avoid modifying the Java framework on a clean system.